 As a Career Coach the predominant fears that people ask me to help with are " interview anxiety", together with "public speaking", making a presentation, for instance, are some of the situations that most of us experience at some time in our lives and generally are unable to avoid.
 The fear that our stress habits such as twitches, hand movements or obvious anxious body language will become a blockage in them communicating effectively, preventing them from getting the job or perhaps even "looking a fool" only adds to their anxiety.

 Mostly preparation, i.e. practicing the speech or understanding how the interview process works, recognising what questions will be asked, and what questions you should ask often helps gets them in the right frame of mind and reduces anxiety to a manageable level.
 However on a number of occasions further work needs to be undertaken to reduce or remove the habit associated with the anxiety.

-Depending how severe the habit and length of time that it has been used, we use a number of tools and therapies such as cognitive behaviour therapy, trance state and timeline therapy to help reduce and often install more positive habits to help the individual move forward.
+Depending on how severe the habit and length of time that it has been used, we use a number of tools and therapies such as cognitive behaviour therapy, trance state, and timeline therapy to help reduce and often install more positive habits to help the individual move forward.

 If you or someone you know is suffering as a result of a negetive habit, please get in touch, lifes too short to be limited in this way.